kenobijr/eu-ai-act-chatbot/README.md

 ## Evaluation RAG-Impact -> Llama 3 8B performs 233 % better when asked about EU AI Act

+**Note about model change**: The evaluation tests were conducted using Llama 3 8B Instruct.
+After completion of the tests, this model was deprecated by Groq and replaced with llama-3.1-8b-instant.
+The app now uses the new model, but all else remains the same including the 6k TPM limit.

 ### Objective

 - **Test if / how much RAG content did improve the quality of LLM answers out of a Legal / Expert perspective**
-- Same legal questions / Query same LLM: LLama 3 8B / Same LLM-Judge: Claude Opus 4.1
+- Same legal questions / Query same LLM: Llama 3 8B / Same LLM-Judge: Claude Opus 4.1
 - Q1-5: Category Basic understanding / Definitions / Entity Retrieval
 - Q6-10: Category Deep Understanding / Synthesis
 - Rating categories: Factual Accuracy, Completeness, Legal Precision, Hallucination Rate